 Governing Documents Description Applicability and Make provision for purposes connected with and incidental to the foregoing objects and purposes.
-The State Corporations Act (NaMATA Order) Expressway project falls within NAMATA jurisdiction area This is the order to establish Nairobi Metropolitan Area Transport Authority (NaMATA), issued in 17th February 2017 as a special issue under the state corporations act (Cap.
+The State Corporations Act (NaMATA Order) It is an Act of Parliament to consolidate and reform the laws related to the incorporation, registration, operation, management and regulation of companies; to provide for theappointment and functions of auditors; to make other provision relating to companies; and to provide for related matters.
+Expressway project falls within NAMATA jurisdiction area This is the order to establish Nairobi Metropolitan Area Transport Authority (NaMATA), issued in 17th February 2017 as a special issue under the state corporations act (Cap.
 446).
 The authority is established after record of discussion of The project on detailed planning of integrated transport system and loop line in the Nairobi Urban Core signed in 26th December 2016.
 However, it should be noted that the bill is yet to pass the parliament as of August 2017.
 The authority covers five counties i.e., Nairobi City, Kianbu, Machakos, Kajiado and Murang'a as the Metropolitan Area in Nairobi.
 The board of Directors of the authority consists of twelve (12) members as follows; The authority covers five counties i.e., Nairobi City, Kianbu, Machakos, Kajiado and Murang'a as the Metropolitan Area in Nairobi.
-The board of Directors of the authority consists of twelve (12) members as follows; The chairperson of the Board, appointed by the President; Two Principal Secretaries responsible for transport and finance, respectively; The County Executive Committee Member responsible for transport in each of the said five counties of the Metropolitan Area; The Director General; and Three independent person who shall be appointed by virtue of their knowledge and experienced, transport and economic relevant field.
+The board of Directors of the authority consists of twelve (12) members as follows; • The chairperson of the Board, appointed by the President; • Two Principal Secretaries responsible for transport and finance, respectively; • The County Executive Committee Member responsible for transport in each of the said five counties of the Metropolitan Area; • The Director General; and • Three independent person who shall be appointed by virtue of their knowledge and experienced, transport and economic relevant field.
 NaMATA is on duty to develop a sustainable integrated public transport strategy and urban mobility plan then formulate the Integrated Mass Rapid Transit System including BRT and Commuter